DiogoDeAndrade/BoneLord/IDEAS.md

 * When player catches gold, it will open access to the store
 * In the store, the player can buy/sell stuff
 * With the Spellbook, the player can unlock ingredients by spending souls
-* Player can get a pickaxe from the field - when it gets a pickaxe, it can buy more of those from the shop
+* (x) Player can get a pickaxe from the field - when it gets a pickaxe, it can buy more of those from the shop
 * (?)
 Player can also craft things using the cauldron - stuff like pickaxes
-* Player can summon skeletons by using the summoning circle
+* (x) Player can summon skeletons by using the summoning circle

 # Minions

 * Goblin: 0 ATK, 0 DEF - will flee from any enemy in range, will grab any item in range
-* Basic skeleton: 1 ATK, 0 DEF - will attack any enemy in range
+* (x) Basic skeleton: 1 ATK, 0 DEF - will attack any enemy in range
-* Mining skeleton: 2 ATK, 0 DEF - will mine any ore node in range, will not attack unless attacked
+* (x) Mining skeleton: 2 ATK, 0 DEF - will mine any ore node in range, will not attack unless attacked

 # Store